ericc-ch/dbus-next/README.md

 });
 ```

 Interfaces extend the `Interface` class.
-Declare service methods, properties, and signals with the decorators provided from the library.
+Use `configureMembers()` to declare the DBus signature for your methods, properties, and signals.
 You can optionally request a name on the bus with `bus.requestName()` so clients have a well-known name to connect to.
 Then call `bus.export()` with the path and interface to expose this interface on the bus.

 Methods are called when a DBus client calls that method on the server.
 Properties can be gotten and set with the `org.freedesktop.DBus.Properties` interface and are included in the introspection xml.

-To emit a signal, just call the method marked with the `signal` decorator and the signal will be emitted with the returned value.
+To emit a signal, just call the method that is configured as a signal and the signal will be emitted with the returned value.

 If you have an interface xml description, which can be gotten from the `org.freedesktop.DBus.Introspect` method on an exported interface, you can generate dbus-next JavaScript classes from the xml file with the `bin/generate-interfaces.js` utility.